Tears That Are Seen

 The Comfort of God

-“Blessed are those who mourn, for they shall be comforted.”
+As Jesus sat with the crowd on that mountainside, He looked out at people who were carrying those same kinds of burdens and said: “Blessed are those who mourn, for they shall be comforted.”
 (Matthew 5:4)

-Because grief isn’t always loud, it doesn’t always look like tears.
-Sometimes it’s quiet.
-It sits just beneath the surface—in the weight of loss, in disappointment, in the ache of things not turning out the way we hoped.
-It’s that feeling that something isn’t right, even if you can’t fully explain it.
+Those words reach into the places we don’t always show.
+Grief isn’t always loud, and it doesn’t always look like tears.
+Sometimes it’s just a quiet ache—the weight of a loss, a deep disappointment, or the sting of things not turning out the way you had hoped.
+It’s that feeling that something in the world (or in yourself) just isn’t right.

-And this is where grace meets us.
+This is where grace meets us.

-What if the place that hurts the most is the very place where God is drawing near?
+What if your sorrow isn't unseen?
+What if the place that hurts the most is the very place where God is drawing the nearest to you today?

 Sherri Stout Faamuli